Terms and Conditions

 Students undertaking work shadowing need not be paid the NMW, because they are only observing work and do not undertake any work themselves.
 They do not have any contractual arrangement and are not classed as 'workers'.

 For these opportunities to be advertised on our website, the organisation is asked to cover reasonable travel and lunch expenses to ensure that students are not left out of pocket.
 A work shadowing opportunity should not be longer than 1-2 weeks.

 We are unable to advertise vacancies based in private homes due to personal safety and liability insurance issues.

-All opportunities are advertised at the discretion of the Careers Team and we reserve the right to edit listed vacancies and promotional copy where necessary.
+All opportunities are advertised at the discretion of the University’s Careers and Employment team and we reserve the right to edit listed vacancies and promotional copy where necessary.